Why do we have Political Parties?

 Why should we have political parties?

 Human is different from all other forms of life.
-Only the animal in human is social, and likes to be in groups.
+Only the animal in human is social, who likes to be in groups.
 Rest of the human is fiercely independent.
 This can be confirmed too, easily.
-We are always at ease, and enjoy to continue with with whatever we are comfortable with, and is of interest to us, while yearning for company for attempting things we aren’t very sure of.
-To be a bit more to the point, all our discoveries and inventions came out as individual streaks of brilliance, none of those being attributable to group effort.
+We are always at ease, and enjoy to continue with, whatever we are comfortable with, and is of interest to us, while yearning for company for attempting things we aren’t very sure of.
+To be a bit more to the point, all our discoveries and inventions came out as individual streaks of brilliance, none of those being attributable to a group effort.
 Also, take our approach to serious issues, for example, on matters of defence.
-It is a well established tactic by all well trained forces to split and re-position itself with as low a profile as possible, to escape from dangers.
+It is an established tactic by all well trained forces to split and re-position itself with as low a profile as possible, to escape from dangers.
 All our achievements and successes in other areas also fall, into what can be called streaks of personal excellence.
 But, for doing the most important job in relation to our existence itself, the formation of an identity, we have opted for political parties.
 And it has become the ultimate organization of our society.
 How did it happen?
 Why did we choose this path, which is, seemingly, an unnatural route?

 The earliest party?